-US 220 is a principle arterial highway with the primary function of providing a high speed through route connection between Interstates 80 and 180.
+Route 220 is a principle arterial highway with the primary function of providing a high speed through route connection between Interstates 80 and 180.

-Recommendations for improvements must be consistent with current and projected future transportation funding levels.
+Improvements are consistent with current and projected future transportation funding levels.

 Corridor Access Management Strategy